MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ksetup-delkpasswd.md

 ---
 title: ksetup delkpasswd
-description: Reference topic for the ksetup delkpasswd command, which removes a Kerberos password server (kpasswd) for a realm. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the ksetup delkpasswd command, which removes a Kerberos password server (kpasswd) for a realm. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article